skat/rsu-b2b-sample-client-java/README.md

 The parameters (provided as a file named `app.conf`) can be obtained by contacting Skattestyrelsen.

-In the following sections we describe two methods for running the sample:
+In the following sections we describe a simple method for running the sample.

-* **Build and Run** - Clone repo, build repo, and run locally.
-* **Run on Tomcat** - Clone repo, build repo, and run on a Tomcat server.

 ### Prerequisites

 For both methods the following tools are required:

-* JDK 1.8
+* JDK 17
-* Maven 3.3 (or above)
+* Maven 3.9.5
+*
 ### Build and Run

 Clone this repository.